FranzZemen/module-factory/ReadMe.md

         functionName:       The name of the factory function in the loaded module.
 Not used for JSON files.
         constructorName:    The name of the factory constructor in the loaded module.
 Not used for JSON files or modules providing JSON properties.
         propertyName:       The name of a JSON property in the loaded module
-        moduleResolution:   The module type of the loaded module.
-Either 'commonjs' or 'es' or a value from the enum ModuleResolution.
         paramsArray:        Additional parameters to be provided to the factory function/constructor
         loadSchema:         A validation method for the loaded object